kristiyanTCS/recruitment-task/README.md

 npm start
 ```

 The client will then be available on `http://localhost:3000` and the api on `http://localhost:4000`.
+Plese ensure that you have the latest version ofDocker engine running before starting the project.

 ### Running the backend API